Dineshkumar2172/Docker-Kubernetes/node_application/README.md

 >
 > ``` CMD - It comes into picture when container is getting started ```

+What are Layers in the context of images?

+> ``` Every instruction in an image creates a cacheable layer - layers help with image re-building and sharing ```

 An additional note

 > For all docker commands where an ID can be used, we don't always have to copy / write out the full id.